CADLabs/ethereum-economic-model/ASSUMPTIONS.md

 In its initial version, the model does not model Ethereum's inactivity leak mechanism.
 We assume a **participation of more than 2/3 at all times**.
 We assert this requirement in the `policy_validators(...)` Policy Function.

+### Maximum Validator Cap
+The model adds a feature of a maximum validator cap to limit the number of validators that are validating ("awake") at any given time.

+This feature is based on Vitalik's proposal where validators are not stoped from depositing and becoming active validators, but rather introduces a rotating validator set.

+"Awake" validators are a subset of "active" validators that are "validating" and receiving rewards, while "active" validators are all the validators with ETH staked.

+The maximum validator cap is disabled by default, it's value is defined by the `MAX_VALIDATOR_COUNT` system parameter.

+See https://ethresear.ch/t/simplified-active-validator-cap-and-rotation-proposal for additional context.